2126644/QuranBookingSystem/README.md

 # Quran Booking System

-## Name and Matric No:
+## Name and Matric No
-1. Nur Atiqah Batrisyia binti Azmi 2123218
+1. Nur Atiqah Batrisyia binti Azmi (2123218)
-2. Nur Fatihah Adawiyah binti Rusdi 2126644
+2. Nur Fatihah Adawiyah binti Rusdi (2126644)

-## Introduction of Web Application:
+## Introduction of Web Application
 Online Quran Tutor Registration and Booking System: i-Iqra'
 * The "Online Quran Tutor Registration and Booking System" is a web-application that simplifies the process of enrolling for Quran tutor classes.
 This platform seeks to streamline student-tutor interactions by offering an efficient, user-friendly booking session management interface.
 By focusing on key capabilities like registration and booking, the system improves the educational experience by lowering administrative tasks.
 * The system delivers a fully functional, user-friendly website for i-Iqra' Academy.
 This website will serve as a professional platform to promote the business, facilitate students' registrations and classes bookings, and provide information about the business' team (tutors, etc) and background information (feedbacks, etc).

-## Objective of the Enhancements:
+## Objective of the Enhancements
 * Address known web application vulnerabilities.
 * Integrate robust security mechanisms based on OWASP standards.
 * Protect user data and ensure integrity of the booking process.
 * Implement fine-grained access control and session management.
 * Ensure secure authentication using password policies and 2FA.

-## Web Application Security Enhancements:
+## Web Application Security Enhancements

 ### 1. Vulnerability Report - Based on OWASP ZAP scanning and states the risk and confidence levels of the found vulnerability.
 ### 2. Web Security Fundamentals (Input Validation)